-Appendix 2: Financially material considerations, nonfinancially material considerations, the exercise of voting rights and engagement activities
+Appendix 2 Financially material considerations, nonfinancially material considerations, the exercise of voting rights and engagement activities

-1. Financially Material Considerations
+1. Financially material considerations

-The Trustee considers that factors such as environmental, social and governance (ESG) issues (including but not limited to climate change) will be financially material for the Scheme over the length of time during which the benefits provided by the Scheme for members require to be funded to a level which would allow the benefits to be bought out with an insurer.
-This is likely to be not less than five years from the date of this statement of investment principles.
+The Trustee considers that factors such as environmental, social and governance (ESG) issues (including but not limited to climate change) may be financially material for the Scheme over the length of time during which the benefits provided by the Scheme for members require to be funded to a level which would allow the benefits to be bought out with an insurer.

 The Trustee has elected to invest the Scheme's assets through pooled funds.
 The choice of underlying funds is made by the Trustee after taking advice from their investment consultant.
-The Trustee, and the managers of the underlying funds, takes into account ESG factors (including climate change risks) in their decisions in relation to the selection, retention and realisation of investments.
+The Trustee, and the manager of the underlying funds, take into account ESG factors (including climate change risks) in their decisions in relation to the selection, retention and realisation of investments.